These are the best games available on the Oculus Quest 2

 This roguelite is a heavenly romp through the gates of Hell

-When it launched on the PC as In Death in 2018, many players proclaimed it to be their favorite VR game yet.
-Unfortunately, developer Sulfar Studios wasn't able to keep it updated and later transferred the rights to Superbright, which now runs the Oculus Quest version of the title.
+When it launched on the PC as, In Death, in 2018, many players proclaimed it their favorite VR game.
+Unfortunately, developer Sólfar Studios couldn't keep it updated and later transferred the rights to Superbright, which now runs the Oculus Quest version of the title.
 The subtitle of In Death: Unchained is a duality in itself, referring both to the freeing nature of untethered VR that's brought about on the Quest platform and the never-ending quest in the game to top the leaderboards with ever-improving skills.

-Like most roguelites, In Death: Unchained features a procedurally-generated world that's never quite the same round after round.
+Like most roguelites, In Death: Unchained features a procedurally generated world that's never quite the same round after round.
 Set in three main areas of a godless afterlife, players will find themselves fighting through levels with a bow as their main weapon and the ability to fight melee if the need arises.
-The bow isn't just used to kill enemies though; it's also an excellent means of traversal thanks to a special arrow works as a teleportation device.
+The bow isn't just used to kill enemies, though; it's also an excellent means of traversal, thanks to a special arrow that works as a teleportation device.
 Skilled players will use this movement in tandem with free-moving joystick controls to outsmart enemies and bosses alike, all with gorgeous visuals and compelling boss fights.

 In Death: Unchained, unlike its predecessor, has been updated and even overhauled several times now to change things up and keep the action fresh for veteran players.
 The move to seasonal content has also proven quite successful for the game and its players.
-In fact, it was among the first batch of games that was heavily updated to support the Oculus Quest 2's significantly enhanced processing power; a testament to Superbright's dedication to the game. —Nick Sutrich
+In fact, it was among the first batch of games that was heavily updated to support the Oculus Quest 2's significantly enhanced processing power, a testament to Superbright's dedication to the game. —Nick Sutrich

 Ironlights